Pratap Chatterjee, Executive Director

-Pratap serves on the board of Amnesty International USA and Corporate Europe Observatory.
+Pratap serves on the board of Amnesty International USA, Corporate Europe Observatory and Corruption Watch UK.

 Paul is a fundraising consultant with nearly a decade’s worth of experience directing resources to diverse organizations working to make the world a better place.
 Paul has participated in teams raising millions of dollars for organizations such as Rockwood Leadership Institute, Prospect Park Alliance, Omid Advocates for Human Rights, Monterey Peninsula Water Management District, United4Iran, Build It Green and more.
 Based in the Santa Cruz Mountains, Paul is dedicated to progressive social change and stewardship of our natural environment.